clairey-zx81/json-model/SPEC.md

 - `"$REGEX"`: a valid regular expression, eg _^[a-z]+$_.
 - `"$EXREG"`: an extended regular expression.

-Any other all-capital ASCII character (and digit) definition names must be rejected as they are reserved for possible future predefs (eg URN, Luhn, ISBN, ISSN, EAN, DOI…).
+Any other all-capital ASCII character and digit names must be rejected as they are reserved for possible future predefs (eg URN, Luhn, ISBN, ISSN, EAN, DOI…).

 Model strings which do not start with `_` (constant), `/` (regex), `$` (reference), `=` (non-string scalar constants) or _identifier_ characters